it-academy-svhec/intro-to-programming/primers/C Programming: Structs Primer.md

 - Member access (dot) operator: denoted by a period (`.`) and used to access member variables

 ## Defining and Creating Structs
 Structs are defined outside of any function.
 Although the definition of a struct isn't really a statement, it does end with a semicolon (`;`).
+For simplicity, we will model start and end times as hours, minutes, and seconds.
+For example, if it is 1:30:40 AM, we would store `1 hour`, `30 minutes`, and `40 seconds`.
+This is a simplistic model that is useful to demonstrate the power of structs for modeling complex data types.

 1. Create a Repl called **Structs Primer**